 The Bodhisatta was once a deer who was deeply devoted to caring for his parents.
-The king enjoyed hunting, and each day he took all his subjects to the forest to assist him.
-They hated this disruption to their lives and businesses, so they decided to drive deer into the royal park to let the king hunt with ease.
-They encircled a vast stretch of forest and walked through it beating trees with sticks and clubs to scare the deer into fleeing toward the park.
-When people surrounded a thicket where the Bodhisatta rested with his parents, he decided to save their lives by running out alone while his parents remained.
+The king enjoyed hunting, and every day he took his subjects to the forest to assist him.
+They hated this disruption to their lives, so they decided to drive deer into the royal park to let the king hunt with ease.
+They encircled a vast stretch of forest and walked through it, beating trees with sticks and clubs to scare the deer into fleeing toward the park.
+When people surrounded a thicket where the Bodhisatta rested with his parents, he saved their lives by running out alone while his parents remained.
 As he’d predicted, the people saw a deer flee and did not enter the thicket looking for others.
 Surrounded by the mass of armed people, the Bodhisatta followed the other terrified deer into the enclosure.
 The people closed the gate and told the king what they had done, and he agreed to start hunting there.

 The Bodhisatta’s parents had assumed that, because he was exceptionally strong, he would have leaped over the fence to freedom.
-But when the Bodhisatta did not return after several days, they stopped a brahmin walking down the road toward the park and asked him to send their son a message that they missed him and wanted him to come back.
+When he did not return after several days, they stopped a brahmin walking down the road toward the park and asked him to send their son a message that they missed him and wanted him to come back.
 But the Bodhisatta had been eating the king’s food and drinking his water and felt obligated to do something good for the king in return before leaving; and he also wanted to help the other captured deer.

 To avoid the suffering of being shot by multiple arrows before dying, the deer all agreed to choose one of themselves at random each day to go stand and be shot.
-When his turn to be killed came, the Bodhisatta stood strong without a hint of fear as the king drew his bow.
-But sensing such great virtue, the king could not shoot.
-The king decided to spare his life, and when the Bodhisatta asked why only him, the king gave immunity to all living creatures.
-The Bodhisatta preached for a few days to the king about ruling with righteousness, and then went back to his parents.
+When his turn to die came, the Bodhisatta stood strong without a hint of fear as the king drew his bow.
+But sensing such great virtue, the king spared his life.
+And when the Bodhisatta asked why only him, the king gave immunity to all living creatures.
+The Bodhisatta preached for a few days to the king about ruling with righteousness, then returned to his parents.

 In the Lifetime of the Buddha